Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/20/2024</td>
+<td align="center">7/21/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G8WUNJ8J4/a-forest-inhabited-by-a-god">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE030M/succession">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Tokiyuki risks his life and wins a game of tag, defeating the enemy who betrayed<br>his brother, their uncle, Muneshige.
-As soon as he arrives in Suwa, Yorishige urges him<br>to begin his lessons and training to take back Kamakura.</p>
+<p align="center">Rudeus arrives home, frantic that something may have gone wrong in his absence.
+But the<br>conversations waiting for him may become disasters in their own right.
+How can he introduce<br>a new wife to a family still reeling from Paul's death?</p>
 </td>
 </tr>
 </table>